marcog83/RoboJS/README.md

 #The idea behind the code
 To understand how and why I decided to write this tool, please read this [post](https://github.com/marcog83/RoboJS/wiki/RoboJS-::-the-idea-behind-the-code)

+#Quick Demo
+A quick demo can be found [HERE](http://marcog83.github.io/RoboJS/).
+It simulate a bunch of modules loaded from server and a page where to place them (on the right).

 #Installation
 ```javascript
 bower install robojs